-In 2001 Hallmark aired a fictionalised made-for-tv film about the life of author Hans Christian Andersen, who channelled his feelings and experiences into the many fairytales that he wrote.
-The three-hour movie covers Hans' life, and interspersed in it are snippets of a few of the more famous and/or relevant of his stories, of which The Little Mermaid is one of them.
+In 2001 Hallmark aired a fictionalised film about Hans Christian Andersen, depicting him channelling his feelings and experiences into the fairytales that he wrote.
+The three-hour movie covers Hans' life interspersed with snippets of a few of the more famous and/or relevant of his stories, of which The Little Mermaid is one.

-This snippet is an abridged version of The Little Mermaid, lasting a little over ten minutes, and has also been reworked to directly parallel the love and devotion of Jette, was of the women in Hans' life.
-In accordance with that, some plot points of the story were emphasised while many were cut out.
-Emily Hamilton, who plays the little mermaid, is the same actress who plays Jette, while Kieran Bew, who plays the Prince, also plays Hans.
+This snippet is highly abridged to just a little over ten minutes, and has been reworked to parallel the love and devotion of Jette, one of the women in Hans' life.
+While the other snippets are used to give insight to Hans' thoughts, The Little Mermaid presents Jette's point of view instead.
+In accordance with this some of The Little Mermaid's plot points are emphasised while others are cut, and Emily Hamilton plays both the little mermaid and Jette, while Kieran Bew plays both the Prince and Hans.

-The the way this film works, most of the fairytales Hans tells are used to give insight to his thoughts.
-The Little Mermaid is slightly different in that it's about Jette and seems to be wholly from her point of view.
-In the frame story, Jette is in love with Hans, who is sadly in love with Jenny Lind (Flora Montgomery), an opera singer.
-Jette and Hans are very close, but Hans' feelings aren't the same as Jette's, and he doesn't seem to see how devoted she is to him.
+In the main story of the biopic, Jette is in love with Hans, who is in love with opera singer Jenny Lind (Flora Montgomery).
+Jette and Hans are close, but Hans can't see how devoted she is to him.
 Jette is also crippled and thus considers herself "imperfect", which lends to her desire to be "worthy" of Hans, the way the little mermaid wants to gain legs to be worthy of her prince.

-The design for this adaptation may take some getting used to and isn't sleek with realism, but I think they are gorgeous and are a wonderful callback to storybook illustrations.
-Like various Hallmark fantasy films there's judicious use of CGI to give it a dreamy, almost painted look, and the underwater scenes were filmed in a studio so that the characters coul speak.
+The design for this adaptation and isn't realistic-looking, but I think it's gorgeous and a wonderful callback to storybook illustrations.
+Like various Hallmark fantasy films there's judicious use of CGI to give it a dreamy, almost painted look, and the underwater scenes were filmed in a studio so that the characters could speak.
 The little mermaid's design is also very ethereal - her skin is glittery, almost translucent, so there's no way you can forget that she isn't human.